-Dr. Mehta is a board certified adult, child, and adolescent psychiatrist.
-She completed her Undergraduate and Medical School training at the University of Florida (UF) in Gainesville, Florida.
-She remained at UF for her General Psychiatry training program.
-Afterward, she went to Boston Children’s Hospital/Harvard Medical School to complete a fellowship training in Child and Adolescent Psychiatry.
+Dr. Mehta is a board certified adult, child and adolescent psychiatrist.
+She completed her Undergraduate and Medical School training at University of Florida.
+She remained at University of Florida for her General Psychiatry training program.
+Afterward, she went to Boston Children’s Hospital/Harvard Medical School to complete fellowship training in Child and Adolescent Psychiatry.

 Dr. Mehta has been with the UCF College of Medicine since 2016.
-She served as Assistant Clerkship Director for a year, followed by serving as the Clerkship Director of Psychiatry for another 18 months.
-She took over the leadership of UCF/HCA’s Greater Orlando Psychiatry Residency program in August 2019.
+She served as Assistant Clerkship Director for a year followed by serving as the Clerkship Director of Psychiatry for another 18 months.
+She took over the leadership of UCF/HCA’s Greater Orlando Psychiatry Residency program as of August 2019.
 She currently maintains her clinical practice at Nemours Children’s Hospital.
-She has authored peer-reviewed publications, a book chapter, and presented numerous posters and workshops on topics ranging from ADHD, childhood anxiety, narrative medicine, and promoting resilience and wellness.
+She has authored peer reviewed publications, a book chapter, and presented numerous posters and workshops on topics ranging from ADHD, childhood anxiety, microaggressions, anti-racism,narrative medicine and promoting resilience and wellness.
+Since 2020, Dr. Mehta has developed a passion for advancing Diversity, Equity, and Inclusion (DEI) initiatives both locally and nationally.
+She is a member of the Osceola DEI GME committee, and has helped develop and disseminate an Equitable Educator course to Psychiatry Program Directors across U.S.

-Dr. Mehta has a long-standing passion for teaching.
-She led the Psychiatry Resident In training Examination review sessions for her fellow peers in residency.
-During fellowship training, she was selected to participate in the Harvard-Macy Institute’s Program for training Future Academic Clinician Educators.
+Dr. Mehta has had long standing passion for teaching.
+She won UCF COM’s Early Career Educator Award in 2020.
+In acknowledgement of her commitment to community service, she won the UCF COM’s Community Service Award in 2021 for her clinical work and teaching at the KNIGHTS Clinic.
 Currently, she oversees the didactic curriculum for all 4 years of psychiatry residents.
-In addition, she maintains an active role with UCF medical students by teaching in preclinical years and the psychiatry clerkship, offering an Academic Psychiatry elective for M4 students.
-She also serves as a research mentor and specialty career adviser for medical students.
+In addition, she maintains an active role with UCF medical students by teaching in preclinical years, serving as research mentor and specialty career advisor for medical students.

 Recent Publications and Presentations